 The reason ETFs can provide this liquidity is because of something known as the “creation/redemption” process of ETF units, which involves third-parties called Authorised Participants (APs).

-When an AMC wants to create new ETF units, whether it’s for a New Fund Offering (NFO) or to meet increasing demand for an existing fund, it turns to these third-party APs – they can be a brokerage (like Edelweiss Securities Ltd.), specialist capital-markets firms (like Parwati Capital Market Pvt.
+When an AMC wants to create new ETF units, whether it’s for a New Fund Offering (NFO) or to meet the increasing demand for an existing fund, it turns to these third-party APs.
+They can be a brokerage (like Edelweiss Securities Ltd.), specialist capital-markets firms (like Parwati Capital Market Pvt.
 Ltd.) or other large financial institutions that have significant buying power in the opinion of the AMC.